gregorybchris/personal-website/backend/src/chris_package/README.md

 cgme app
 ```

-Then open localhost:8000 to start using the API
+Then open `localhost:8000` to check that you can access the API

 ## API Documentation

-The [documentation for the website REST API](https://documenter.getpostman.com/view/4051098/TVYM4Fzz) is hosted by Postman.
+The [documentation for the website REST API](https://documenter.getpostman.com/view/4051098/TVYM4Fzz) is hosted by Postman